 A Couple of Rules

-Travel Insurance: Travel insurance is compulsory in order to participate on any of our trips.
-When travelling on a group trip, you will not be permitted to join the group until evidence of travel insurance has been sighted by your G Adventures representative, who will take note of your insurance details.
-When selecting a travel insurance policy please bear in mind that all clients must have medical coverage and that we require a minimum coverage of USD 200,000 for repatriation and emergency rescue.
+Travel insurance is compulsory in order to participate on any of our trips.
+When selecting a travel insurance policy we require that at a minimum you are covered for medical expenses including emergency evacuation and repatriation.
+A minimum coverage of USD200,000 is required.
+G Adventures can provide you with the appropriate coverage.
 We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
+Some tours include adventure activities that require extra coverage (e.g. crampon use); please review your itinerary and make sure that you are covered for all included activities.
 If you have credit card insurance we require proof of purchase of the trip (a receipt of credit card statement) with a credit card in your name.
 Contact your bank for details of their participating insurer, the level of coverage and emergency contact telephone number.

 In Asia the dress standard is more conservative than it is back home.
 When packing try to pick loose, lightweight, long clothing that will keep you cool in the usually hot and humid climate of Asian summers.
 In predominately Buddhist, Hindu and Muslim countries we ask that you dress respectfully and avoid very short shorts/skirts and singlets/tanktops when visiting small rural communities or visiting temples or mosques or other holy sites as this may restrict your entry.
 In Pakistan we recommend a head scarf for women while walking around.
 In northern India between middle of December to end of February, night time temperatures can be low, so bring a set of warmer clothes.
 Thermal underclothes, being small and light, can be very useful.